singvarr/web-push-currencies/README.md

 notes:
 Value of permission can be 'granted', 'default', 'denied':

 - granted: user has accepted the request
 - default: user has dismissed the notification permission popup by clicking on x
 - denied: user has denied the request.

+There is no need to save the subscription on the server side if we have a general subscription.
+In our case we wan to manage the subscriptions so we need to save subscriptions on the server side.

 ## Web API for push notifications